 Kimberly Faith: Right, right.

-Kimberly Faith: yeah.
-No. It’s it’s funny you say that because I’m glad you brought up God’s word because we’re gonna we’re gonna start talking about that here in just a minute.
-But this this morning, we were sitting on the front porch talking about this podcast, and and you were bringing up some things that I hadn’t thought of and and which I appreciate about you because I feel like that iron sharpens iron principle of the bible really goes to work in this in these podcasts a lot.
+Kimberly Faith: Right.
+Yeah.
+No. It’s funny you say that because I’m glad you brought up God’s word because we’re going to start talking about that here in just a minute.
+But this morning, we were sitting on the front porch talking about this podcast, and you were bringing up some things that I hadn’t thought of and which I appreciate about you because I feel like that iron sharpens iron principle of the Bible really goes to work in these podcasts a lot.
 And I remember starting to feel anxious, and I thought, what?
+This is God’s work.
+This isn’t my work.
+I don’t have to make this happen.

-And, and then what did God direct us to do?
+Kimberly Faith: You know?
+And then what did God direct us to do?
 Go to his word.
-Right.
-Oh, well, God’s word has the answer.
-And, and so here we are.

-And so that kinda brings us to the first of the three things the Bible tells us that the Holy Spirit does for us individually.
+Kimberly Faith: Oh, well, God’s word has the answer.
+And so here we are.
+And so that kind of brings us to the first of the three things the Bible tells us that the Holy Spirit does for us individually.

 John McLarty: I love that, Kim, because we can just ponder something, and we do have the spirit and he talks to us, but you need to as you get ideas and formulate ideas, then they do need to tie back into scriptures.

 Kimberly Faith: Absolutely.
 Absolutely.
-Because

-John McLarty: in our own mind, just think of the influences on our mind.
+John McLarty: Because in our own mind, just think of the influences on our mind.
 Just each other, the world, some radio program we listen to.

-Kimberly Faith: The bad news that floats around every day.
-You know?
+Kimberly Faith: The bad news that floats around every day, you know?
 Yeah.
 I mean, it’s

-John McLarty: it’s Anxiety.
+John McLarty: It’s Anxiety.

 Kimberly Faith: Yeah.
-And and and the thing is, I I also think that we think we have to have all the answers.
-Mhmm.
-But the fact is, we’re gonna talk about three things the spirit does for us, but there’s probably a lot more.
+And the thing is, I also think that we think we have to have all the answers.
+But the fact is, we’re going to talk about three things the spirit does for us, but there’s probably a lot more.
 I mean, this is not a limited list.
+These are three things that the spirit obviously shows us and does for us.
+But if there’s a listener out there who has something else, I’d love to hear about it.
+And I think that, you know, it’s a discussion.

 John McLarty: Right.

-Kimberly Faith: And, we were not we don’t worship a god that we can wrap our mind around and understand.
+Kimberly Faith: And we were not, we don’t worship a god that we can wrap our mind around and understand.
 Otherwise, he would not be worthy of our worship.

 John McLarty: Amen.

 John McLarty: And, Kim, this is so exciting.
-So just for our listeners, Kim and I are following up.
-We have a little loose script here, which I did not look over thoroughly.
+So just for our listeners, Kim and I are following a, we have a little loose script here, which I did not look over thoroughly.
 I looked over the beginnings of it.
-But as we were just talking about the interaction of the spirit of God, I was thinking, I almost grabbed my Bible and I was thinking, oh, I’ve got to go to that place in one Corinthians where he’s talking about the spirit of God speaks to us.
+But as we were just talking about the interaction of the spirit of God, I was thinking, I almost grabbed my Bible and I was thinking, oh, I’ve got to go to that place in First Corinthians where it’s talking about the spirit of God speaks to us.
+And was thinking, I don’t want to be rustling the pages of the Bible in the podcast.
+So as I flipped the page, here it is.
+Kim’s already got it written down and printed out.

-Kimberly Faith: this is spirit led though.
+Kimberly Faith: Yeah, this is spirit led though.

-Exactly.
-It’s straight from God’s word.
-Eye has not seen nor ear heard nor have entered into the heart of man the things which God hath prepared for those that love him, But God has revealed them to us through his spirit.
+John McLarty: It’s straight from God’s word.
+Eye has not seen nor ear heard nor have entered into the heart of man the things which God hath prepared for those that love him.
+But God has revealed them to us through his spirit.
 For the spirit searches all things, yea, the deep things of God.
-Now we have received not the spirit of the world, but the spirit who is from God that we might know, sizing that word, that we might know the things that have been freely given to us by God.
+Now we have received not the spirit of the world, but the spirit who is from God that we might know, emphasizing that word, that we might know the things that have been freely given to us by God.
+But the natural man does not receive the things of the spirit of God for they are foolishness to him nor can he know them because they are spiritually discerned.

 Kimberly Faith: Yeah.
 That’s so powerful.
-Yeah.
 Before the new birth, before we’re born again, we can read the Bible as literature, poetry, history, moral philosophy.
 But after the new birth, the spirit it’s like we now have night vision goggles on.
+We can see the hidden things.

 John McLarty: You kind of have a north star attuning for it.
-Yes.
-Frequency that’s

-Kimberly Faith: A navigator.
-Yes.
-Yeah.
+Kimberly Faith: Yeah.
 I mean, there’s so many ways we could explain that, but the spirit gives us insight that goes beyond our physical perception or even emotional enjoyment.
-I mean, like, the Beatles wrote a song, you know, out of Ecclesiastes.
+I mean, like, the Beatles wrote a song, you know, out of Ecclesiastes, right?
+Turn turn turn.
+Right?
+I mean and that’s

-John McLarty: It was actually the birds.
+John McLarty: It was actually the Byrds.

 John McLarty: I’m from the sixties.
 I know.